Natatorium overflow parking to be alleviated

 CHPNA members enjoy free swimming all year

-As of April 2023, CHPNA members can enjoy complimentary admission to the new AHISD Natatorium on Trafalgar.
-Member households can swim in the beautiful 650,000 gallon pool as often as they like throughout the year.
+CHPNA members in good standing can enjoy complimentary admission to the new AHISD Natatorium on Trafalgar.
+2024 member households can swim in the beautiful 650,000 gallon pool as often as they like throughout the year.

-It's just one more reason to be a CHPNA member in good standing.
-As a reminder, memberships expires every December 31st, so be sure to start or renew your household membership to be eligible.
+It's just one more reason to be a CHPNA member.
+As a reminder, memberships expire every December 31st, so be sure to start or renew your household membership for 2024 to be eligible.

 CPS can light up your dark yard, alley or street